Uomocosa/UNISI-Human-Centered-Robotics-Obsidian-Quartz-Publish/content/Notes & Images/HCR - Method of Constant Stimuli (Differential Threshold).md

+---
+aliases:
+  - DT
+  - method of constant stimuli (DT)
+  - method of constant stimuli (differential threshold)
+  - space errors
+  - time errors
+  - unbiased estimates
-# Method of Constant Stimuli - DT
+  - DT (Differential Threshold)
+---
-This method can be also used for measuring the Differential Threshold.
+This method can be also used for measuring the [[HCR - Definition of 'Differential Threshold'|differential threshold]].

 The task of the observer is to examine pairs of stimuli and to judge which produces a bigger magnitude

-- One of the two has a fixed value: *STANDARD STIMULUS (St)*
+- One of the two has a fixed value: *STANDARD STIMULUS (**St**)*
-- The other one has a variable value, and is called *COMPARISON STIMULUS (Co)* and is changed from trial to trial, being sometimes greater than, sometimes smaller, and sometimes equal to the value of the standard stimulus.
+- The other one has a variable value, and is called *COMPARISON STIMULUS (**Co**)* and is changed from trial to trial, being sometimes greater than, sometimes smaller, and sometimes equal to the value of the standard stimulus.

 Usually five, seven or nine values of comparison, separated by equal distances on the physical scale, are employed.